sambathkumarj/InfluxDB_Telegram_Grafana/README.md

 # InfluxDB_Telegram_Grafana

-# Metrics Collection USING TELEGRAF WITH INFLUX DB
+# Metrics Collection using Telegraf with InfluxDB as a Time-series DataBase

 # Telegraf